The greenest homes in NZ

 Of the 3% that doesn't go out as a home, 75% gets recycled.

 All our steel, aluminium, polystyrene, and most of the packaging gets recycled.
+We have our own polystyrene recycling plant.

 That means, that on average, we take about a suitcase full of rubbish to landfill.
 Compare that with a traditional build which usually has several skip loads to landfill.